owen-it/laravel-auditing-doc/model-setup.md

 # Model Setup

-Setting up a model for auditing couldn't be simpler.
+Setting up a model for auditing could not be simpler.
 Just _use_ the `OwenIt\Auditing\Auditable` trait in the model you wish to audit and _implement_ the `OwenIt\Auditing\Contracts\Auditable` interface.

 ```php